Home Programme

 Description

-Accordingly, the Autumn School "Management and Eco-innovation with EU Law" aims at providing the participants with some instruments and skills to identify, plan and implement business strategies in order to minimize adverse consequences and to increase positive effects of legal measures.
+The Autumn School "Management with EU Law and Sustainable Energy" aims to provide participants with the instruments and skills for identifying, planning and implementing business strategies that minimise adverse consequences and increase the positive effects of legal measures.

-The course is particularly designed to appeal to young graduates and professionals from all over the world, dealing with the opportunities of the European institutional framework and the demands of European business.
+The course is designed to appeal to young graduates and professionals from all over the world, who are interested in taking advantage of the opportunities within the European institutional framework or who are dealing with the demands of European business.

 Syllabus Outline

-The Autumn School Course consists of four areas of study:
+The Autumn School Course consists of five areas of study:

 1. Law and Business: issues and approach